jordanalexandermeyer/product/spec/pages/product_page/simple/features/information.md

 #### Collateral

-- Description: Type and amount of assets being provided as collateral for issuance.
-Most often there will only be one type, but we will support multiple types.
+- Description: Type and amount of asset being provided as collateral for issuance
 - Value: numbers and types of asset
-  - Ex: 500,000 UNI, 200,000 RPL, 724,000 BAYC
+  - Ex: 500,000 UNI

 #### Current token prices

-- Description: The current prices of the assets provided as collateral in terms of the borrowed asset
+- Description: The current price of the asset provided as collateral in terms of the borrowed asset
 - Value: numbers and types of asset
-  - Ex: UNI 25.93 USDC, RPL 12.32 USDC, BAYC 1.02 USDC
+  - Ex: UNI - 25.93 USDC

 #### Collateral value

 - Description: The current value of the collateral in terms of the borrowed asset.
-These numbers come from multiplying bond collateral by current token prices
+This number comes from multiplying bond collateral by current token price
 - Value: numbers and types of asset
-  - 12,500,000 USDC, RPL 2,500,000 USDC, BAYC 750,000 USDC
+  - 12,500,000 USDC

 #### Collateralization ratio